 The butter should be at room temperature and smoosh easily to the touch.
 If you soften the butter in a microwave, be sure to work in small time increments so you don’t get any melted pools of butter.

-I have tested the recipe with both salted and unsalted butter without a huge or notable difference.
+This recipe has been tested with both salted and unsalted butter without a huge or notable difference.
 Either will work.

 What should the dough feel like?